PuGGee/rpg_prototype/design_document.md

 - Long bow: Ranged weapon.
 6 arrows, no combat modifier

-- Musket: 10 shots, combat modifier +1.
+- Musket: 8 shots, combat modifier +1.
 50% to inflict 1 damage to player upon use

+- Bombs: 3 bombs.
+Combat modifier +1, can kill groups of enemies in one go

+- Sling: 15 stones.
+Combat modifier -3

 #### Unique Items